Joe-Dillon-Divorce-Mediator-300

 Joe remains active professionally as a member (and former board member) of the Chicago, Illinois chapter of the Association for Conflict Resolution (ACR), the Pennsylvania Council of Mediators, the Southern California Mediation Association (SCMA), the Academy of Professional Family Mediators, the NY State Council on Divorce Mediation, and the Washington Mediation Association.

+He also has served as an instructor training other divorce mediators for the New Jersey Association for Professional Mediators (NJAPM) and for Northwestern University.
 And as a judge for both the Loyola Law School Mediation Tournament as well as the InterNational Academy of Dispute Resolution (INADR) Law School Mediation Tournament.

 Professional-Mediation-Associations-